Android-PowerUser/Test/README.md

 ## Screen Operator (In development stage)

-This an Android app that operates the screen with commands from a vision LLMs.
+This an Android app operates the screen with commands from vision LLMs.

 ### Waiting list
 Get notified with an E-Mail. https://docs.google.com/forms/d/1wQiKmP9R2PTmZQe_1ZAp3KCv9M8_d9nlqoLsLot2M-I/edit